Nishijin Textile Pouch with Water-Repellent Finish

 A wire is sewn into the mouth of the pouch so that it conveniently stays open when unzipped.

-The multi-checked woven fabric, mainly in a rose pink color, appears to change color when viewed from different angles.
+The multi-checked woven fabric, mainly in a mature ash gray color, appears to change color when viewed from different angles.

 It is useful as a travel companion for toiletries, cosmetics, accessories, and more.